The Mobile App Design Process: How to Design an App

 No matter the product, a client comes to us because there is a problem that needs to be fixed.
 With an existing product a client may already know what some of the big problems are, but can't solve them.
 Perhaps the client has no idea why their users struggle to complete necessary tasks, or why their website has a high bounce rate.
 For new products, often clients see a need for their idea and need someone to help the idea turn into product.

-When KRUTSCH redesigned the web application for the State of Nebraska’s Early Childhood Education Record System, Nebraska knew that they needed a product that was user friendly for a diverse user base.
-What they didn’t know was how to solve this problem.
+When KRUTSCH redesigned the web application for the State of Nebraska’s Early Childhood Education Record System, Nebraska knew that they needed a website design that was user friendly for a diverse user base.
+What they didn’t know was how to make this happen.

 Whether we have a good idea of what the problem at hand is, or isn’t, at KRUTSCH we start each project with workshop sessions.
 We dive deep into a heuristic review to uncover the problems we are trying to solve, and for whom we are solving these problems for, which leads us to the next step.